Technologicat/unpythonic/README.md

 The oft-quoted single-expression limitation is ultimately a herring - it can be fixed with a suitable `begin` form, or a function to approximate one.

 The real problem is the statement/expression dichotomy.
 In Python, the looping constructs (`for`, `while`), the full power of `if`, and `return` are statements, so they cannot be used in lambdas.
-The expression form of `if` (and `and` and `or`) can be used to a limited extent, and functional looping (via tail recursion) is possible for short loops - where the lack of tail call elimination does not yet crash the program - but still, ultimately one must keep in mind that Python is not a Lisp.
+The expression form of `if` can be used to a limited extent (actually [`and` and `or` are sufficient](https://www.ibm.com/developerworks/library/l-prog/), but readability suffers), and functional looping (via tail recursion) is possible for short loops - where the lack of tail call elimination does not yet crash the program - but still, ultimately one must keep in mind that Python is not a Lisp.

 Another factor here is that not all of Python's standard library is expression-friendly; some standard functions and methods lack return values - even though a call is an expression!
 For example, `set.add(x)` returns `None`, whereas in an expression context, returning `x` would be much more useful.